-1. THE TWO CORE COURSES (15 EC)
+1. THE THREE CORE COURSES (20 EC)

-The two core courses give an overview of the leading theories, contemporary research methodologies and day-to-day practice of the communication science discipline.
-Essentials in Communication Science teaches the core theoretical concepts, both in general communications and its fields of specialisation, giving students a strong academic base to build your practical skills upon.
-The relationship between societal issues and communications is crucial in the 21st century, and the Societal Challenges course will let students explore the dynamics between communication theories and societal issues, giving them the insight they will need to impact societal issues.
-At the end of this course students will also work on a research proposal which will help them prepare for the master's thesis research.
+The core courses are centred around critical reflections on the communication theories, contemporary research methodologies and day-to-day practice of the communication science discipline.
+In the course 'Critical Reflections on Communication Science' students will enhance their academic skills by critically reflecting on the most important theories and key concepts in communication science.
+The relationship between societal issues and communications is crucial in the 21st century, and the 'Societal Challenges' course will let students explore the dynamics between communication theories and societal issues, while also interacting with stakeholders in order to look at their challenge from different perspectives.
+At the end of this course students will also work on a research plan which will help them prepare for the master's thesis research.
+The research proposal will prepare students for the start of their Master thesis.
+Students gather relevant feedback of their peers and will be guided by their appointed expert consultant.
+This will help students to develop their individual research proposal.